Course - Web Development - IT2810

 Portfolio evaluation provides the basis for the final grade in the course.
 The portfolio includes several elements that are weighted differently:

-a) 4 predefined development projects that are delivered in the form of code and a running prototype.
+• Final delivery of one minor and one major development projects that are delivered in the form of code, documentation and a running prototype (count 50% in the portfolio)

-b) Participation in peer student assessments and a report with assessments made by the student.
+• Participation in peer student assessments and a report with assessments made by the student (counts 20% in the portfolio)

-The first project is individual, projects 2 and 3 are group work, project 4 is optional individual or group work.
-Other elements in the portfolio are individual.
-For the project work, peer student assessment is the main formative assessment, and the teacher gives a preliminary assessment the way in the form of points.
+Both projects are groupworks.
+Peer student feedback is the main formative assessment during the semester.
 Final assessment is individual and given at the end of the semester based on the entire portfolio.
 The student must have submitted and received approval for elements corresponding to 50% of the portfolio to receive the final grade.

 Course materials